The Projective Dynamic Logo Framework:

 D22 |

-First derivation of the neutron quintuplet from the proton integers; maximum magic number N = 126 and saturation threshold Z ≈ 20 derived without free parameters; structural origin of nuclear spin-orbit coupling identified in Δn = 4; the periodic table as a map of collective closures bounded by sea exhaustion. |
+First derivation of the neutron quintuplet from the proton integers; maximum magic number N = 126 and saturation threshold Z ≈ 20 derived without free parameters; structural origin of nuclear spin-orbit coupling identified in Δn = 4; the periodic table as a map of collective closures bounded by sea exhaustion.
+The Mirror Lemma — proton and neutron PDL levels are isomorphic — is confirmed analytically in D47. |

 |